Wanda Vázquez Garced

-On August 4, 2022, Vázquez was arrested by the FBI, on charges of corruption, over a bribery case connected to her 2020 gubernatorial campaign; she had demanded the Commissioner of Financial Institutions to resign.
+On August 4, 2022, Vázquez Garced was arrested by the FBI, on charges of corruption, over a bribery case connected to her 2020 gubernatorial campaign; she had demanded the Commissioner of Financial Institutions to resign.
+On August 27, 2025, Vázquez Garced pleaded guilty to a campaign finance violation, becoming the first former Governor of Puerto Rico in history to plead guilty to a crime.
+She is expected to be sentenced on October 15, 2025.

 Early life and education

 Vázquez was born in Santurce, San Juan and raised in Guaynabo.
 Her parents worked in a factory, her father as a security guard.
 Her mother died at the age of 53.
 Her father has been remarried for twenty years.
 She has a younger brother and an older sister.
 She began her primary studies at the Ramón Marín and Margarita Janer schools in Guaynabo, Puerto Rico.
 Vázquez became interested in law at an early age.
 She said in an interview that she used to watch TV shows like Hawaii Five-O with her father, which led her to realize she wanted to follow a career along that line.
 Vázquez studied at the University of Puerto Rico, where she completed her bachelor's degree.
 After that, she completed her Juris doctor (J.D.) at the Interamerican University of Puerto Rico School of Law.